Church of St Mary the Virgin, Prestwich: Churchyard

-The Churchyard dates to the fourteenth century but has been extended many times, including 1827 (when the yard was enclosed), 1864, 1886, 1924 and 1950.
+The churchyard dates to the 14th century but has been extended many times, including in 1827 (when the yard was enclosed), 1864, 1886, 1924 and 1950.

-The western section of the churchyard contains the burial plots of over 5000 inmates of the Prestwich County Asylum (later Prestwich Hospital – in its time Europe's largest psychiatric hospital) dating between 1851 and 1968.
-Several graves for the asylum's attendants and some for inmates are marked by grave slabs, but the majority are unmarked, communal graves.
-In 2006, a memorial was erected to mark these graves, funded by parishioners with assistance from Prestwich area board and Salford, Trafford and Bolton NHS Mental Health Trust.
-The memorial is made of ruby grey Welsh slate and was consecrated by the Bishop of Bolton.
+The western section of the churchyard contains the burial plots of more than 5,000 inmates of the Prestwich County Asylum (later Prestwich Hospital – at one time Europe's largest psychiatric hospital), dating from 1851 to 1968.
+Several graves for the asylum's attendants, and a small number for inmates, are marked by grave slabs, but the majority are unmarked communal graves.
+In 2006 a memorial was erected to mark these graves, funded by parishioners with assistance from the Prestwich Area Board and the Salford, Trafford and Bolton NHS Mental Health Trust.
+The memorial is made of ruby-grey Welsh slate and was consecrated by David Gillett, the Bishop of Bolton.

-The churchyard contains the grade II* listed funerary monument to John Brooks (1788–1849) of Crawshaw Hall, the son of cotton entrepreneur and banker William Brooks.
-The monument was sculpted by John Thomas and cost approx £3000.
-John Brooks was a partner in the calico printing firm of Cunliffe & Brooks who had a mill near Blackburn.
+The churchyard contains the Grade II* listed funerary monument to John Brooks (1788–1849) of Crawshaw Hall, the son of cotton entrepreneur and banker William Brooks.
+The monument was sculpted by John Thomas and cost approximately £3,000.
+John Brooks was a partner in the calico-printing firm of Cunliffe & Brooks who had a mill near Blackburn.
 He was also Secretary of the Anti-Corn Law League and a philanthropist.

-The monument comprises a panelled pedestal of granite set upon a large, square stone plinth and was originally enclosed by railings, which were removed as part of the war effort during the Second World War.
-It has a square aedicule of Sicilian marble above with niches to each face framed by decorated piers, each containing a life-size carved female figure in classical dress.
-Each face is pedimented with a bracketed cornice beneath interspersed with carved medallions.
-The north face contains the figure "Industry" depicted with a wheel, the west face the figure "Commerce" depicted with bales of cotton/calico, the east face the figure "Charity" depicted with babes in arms and the south face contains the figure "Integrity" depicted holding a book.
-Carved decorations to the piers and spandrels include depictions of cotton and flax plants, roses, poppies and oak and laurel leaves.
+The monument comprises a panelled granite pedestal set upon a large square stone plinth and was originally enclosed by railings, which were removed as part of the war effort during the Second World War.
+Above it is a square aedicule of Sicilian marble with niches on each face framed by decorated piers, each containing a life-size carved female figure in classical dress.
+Each face is pedimented with a bracketed cornice beneath, interspersed with carved medallions.

+The north face contains the figure "Industry", depicted with a wheel; the west face the figure "Commerce", depicted with bales of cotton or calico; the east face the figure "Charity", depicted with babes in arms; and the south face the figure "Integrity", depicted holding a book.
+Carved decorations to the piers and spandrels include depictions of cotton and flax plants, roses, poppies, and oak and laurel leaves.
 The figure of Charity was exhibited at the Great Exhibition of 1851.

-In the churchyard are 48 war graves of service personnel, 29 of World War I and 19 of World War II.
-Graves include servicemen from:
+In the churchyard are 48 war graves of service personnel: 29 from World War I and 19 from World War II.
+The graves include servicemen from: